Rare November tornadoes strike Long Island and Connecticut

 The tornado activity on Friday and Saturday continued what has been a historic year for severe weather in the Northeast.
 Several Weather Service offices in the region have issued record numbers of warnings for severe storms and tornadoes.

 Ordinarily, severe storms are on the decline in the Northeast during its cold season, which spans the period from October through March.
 Storms at this time of year require heat to destabilize the atmosphere, and its supply dwindles into the winter months.
-During this entire period, the Northeast typically sees only around two tornadoes each year on average.
+During this entire period, the Northeast typically only sees around two tornadoes each year on average.

 But a number of highly unusual tornado events have rocked the region since Oct.
 1, climaxing in Saturday’s event.